Investing in a plot by taking a loan may not be a wise decision

 Let us assume that she invests in the plot and it would yield a return of 10% pa over a period of 10 years.
 Also, let us assume that instead of buying the plot, she will start a SIP in a balanced mutual fund for a sum equal to the EMI of the loan i.e. Rs.26,318 and the fund also yields a return of 10% over a period of 10 years.

-The below table illustrates the how much actual gains will be made at the end of 10 years if a monthly SIP of Rs.26,318 in a balanced mutual fund is started for 10 years:
+The below table illustrates the how much actual gains will be made at the end of 20 years of purchasing the plot vs how much actual gains will be made at the end of 20 years if a monthly SIP of Rs.26,318 in a balanced mutual fund is started:

 If you compare both the tables above, you can observe that investing the amount in a SIP of a balanced mutual fund yields better returns.